SeevanP/FishingAnalysis/README.md

 > ### Figure.3 (Grunters and Blackktails by tidal coefficients):

 These are generally highly sought after fish for eating, I would not know as I do not eat seafood.
-For grunters we see that low and high tide are dominating.
-Which aligns with their behaviour I suppose.
-They are known to cruise outgoing and incoming tides on sandbanks looking for tasty morsels(sand prawn).
-Low tide allows them to sit and sift through exposed sandbanks; high tide allows them to reach previously inaccessible areas.
+I will have to make a new plot about the difference in grunter catches in Blue Lagoon and Durban Harbour depending on tidal coefficients as the current differs between those 2 systems.
+What I can tell from this though is Blue Lagoon did have higher grunter catch rates on a low tidal coefficient and in Durban Harbour a high tidal coefficient yielded a higher success rate.
+This may be due to current being more manageable in Blue Lagoon during low tidal coefficients which is highlighted below in figure 5 in terms of catch rate in these 2 systems.
 Blacktails seem to enjoy mid-range tidal coefficients as they generally hug structure and can quickly grab food passing through manageable currents.